 The Amish people are very reclusive and unique in their religious practices.
 Many people tend to avoid using many amenities that modern society provides.
 They believe this is the best method to ensure everyone is self-sufficient and, whenever possible, preserves family life and face-to-face talks.

 Because of this, there are many different types of Amish.
 Each type has a specific set of rules and regulations governing their lives.
 Some groups are more accepting than others, while some have stricter guidelines regarding technology and modern conveniences.
+To know more about the Amish community is intriguing, movies like Expecting Amish really give a vivid idea of their lifestyle.

 The Amish Are Not All the Same